This article will discuss the Malta digital nomad visa, its eligibility criteria, and its benefits.

 The country is well-connected to the rest of the world – practically a stone’s throw away from Europe, North Africa, and the Middle East.

-What Is Malta Digital Nomad Visa?
+What is Malta Digital Nomad Visa?

-As part of the Schengen area, Malta already hosts digital nomads from all over the EU, seeking Malta’s excellent year-round sun, high-speed internet connectivity, diverse community, and excellent living standards.
+As part of the Schengen area, Malta already hosts digital nomads from all over the EU, seeking Malta’s excellent year-round sun, high-speed internet connectivity, diverse community and excellent living standards.

 The Nomad Residence Permit is issued for one year.
 However, you can apply to renew it if you still meet the eligibility criteria.